gomods/athens/docs/content/intro/community-roles.md

 After you become a contributor, you'll have the opportunity to become a maintainer.
 Here's what being a maintainer means and how to become one.

+_Note: We sometimes refer to maintainers as "core maintainers," but they're the same thing._

 ## What Being a Maintainer Means